THE CALL FOR VISITING SCHOLARS FOR 2020/1 IS NOW CLOSED.

 Priority will be given to applicants who wish to work on a joint research funding application/research project or joint publication with academic(s) at the proposed EM TTI host university.

-Benefits for Visiting Scholars & the EM TTI Consortium
+Benefits for Visiting Scholars and the EM TTI Consortium

 - You will benefit from extending your professional networks to include successful EM TTI students, and will provide a bridge between existing networks in Europe and abroad.